Egida/Stellar-New-Age/README.md

 # 🚀 Stellar: New Age v3 - Free DDoS Panel 🚀
-> Your terminal has to accept ANSI colors so that the colors can be seen
+> Your terminal has to accept ANSI colors so that the colors can be seen<br>
 > Version 4 will be a mega update!
 Spoiler: AMP and Game Methods

 # V4 Ghost Methods!